DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.13.2.
 EFS Key Details (Updated 11/11/2020)
 - In EFS, storage capacity is elastic (grows and shrinks automatically) and its size changes based on adding or removing files.
 - On the "File System Settings" screen (at create time), you can specify one of two provisioned modes: General Purpose (latency-sensitive) or MaxIO (High levels of aggregate throughput).
 Troughput is either Bursting or Provisioned.
 In provisioned, you can specify a 1-1024 MiB/Sec rate.
 While it is only achievable in some regions, the maximum throughput for EFS is 3Gbps (PPT.)
+General Purpose performance mode file systems have the lowest metadata latency and perform best for jobs like a UNIX find command (PPT - really nit picky, eh?)
 - While EBS mounts one EBS volume to one instance, you can attach one EFS volume across multiple EC2 instances.
-- The EC2 instances communicate to the remote file system using the NFSv4 protocol.
+- The EC2 instances communicate to the remote file system using the NFSv4/NFSv4.1 protocol.
 This makes it required to open up the NFS port for our security group (EC2 firewall rules) to allow inbound traffic on that port.
 - Within an EFS volume, the mount target state will let you know what instances are available for mounting
-- With EFS, you only pay for the storage that you use so you pay as you go.
+- Pay for the storage that you use so you pay as you go.
 No pre-provisioning required.
+- EFS has integrated (backup)[https://docs.aws.amazon.com/efs/latest/ug/awsbackup.html] capability.
+The AWS Backup service allows for partial file system restores (even a single file) to be recovered to another location on the file system.
+(PPT)
 - EFS can scale up to the petabytes and can support thousands of concurrent NFS connections.
 - Data is stored across multiple AZs in a region and EFS ensures read after write consistency.
 EFS stores the data at a region scope, replicating that data into at least three AZs within the region, which improves the durability over EBS.
 The SLA documentation states that the service is designed for 3 9s availability.
 Thus EFS has higher availability and durability than EBS.
 - It is best for file storage that is accessed by a fleet of servers rather than just one server.
 - In April 2020, Amazon increated the EFS SLA to 99.99%. (used to be 99.9%).
 This is a general measure, not "mount point specific" (Term is on a Pearson Practice Test).
 - In CloudWatch, the BurstCreditBalance metric can be used to determine if you are saturating the available bandwidth for the file system.
+- AWS recommends up to 40 concurrent transfers per client, with a hard limit of 250Mbps per client overall.
+(Pearson practice)

 ## 1.14.
 Amazon FSx for Windows